ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### Third iteration

-Once we have created all the functionality, let's create a visual representation to see how do stacks and queues work.
+Once we have created all the functionality, let's create a visual representation to see how these stacks and queues work.
 You have to consider all the options we have coded!

-Here we purpose you an example about how we could represent the different steps of the stack structure.
+Here we propose how we could visually represent the different steps of the stack structure.

 #### Initial layout